drewburlingame/mrGitTags/README.md

 Tags are used to assign semantic versions to a project, using the format {project_name}_{semver}.
 The CI service triggers a build to deploy a package when a new tag is pushed.

 After a few PRs are merged, I generally know which packages I need to increment for semver, but I always end up comparing changes in the different projects since the last tag to see if I missed something.
-It's a bit mind-numbing and thus error-prone so I threw together this tool to make it simpler for me.
+It's a bit mind-numbing and thus error-prone so I threw together this tool to make it simpler.

 It was also another opportunity to dog-food CommandDotNet